 11 NCAC 08 .0707 SPECIAL CIRCUMSTANCES

-(b) Registered Architect, Licensed General Contractor, Licensed Plumbing or Heating Contractor, Licensed Electrical Contractor, Registered Professional Engineer.
-Applicants for certification under G.S.
-143-151.13(f) shall successfully complete the Board's prescribed short course, as set out in 11 NCAC 08 .0706(g)(3), concerning State Building Code rules and code enforcement administration prior to being certified.
+(a) Licensed Architect, Licensed General Contractor, Licensed Plumbing or Heating Contractor, Licensed Electrical Contractor, Licensed Professional Engineer.
 Applicants under this Paragraph shall be currently registered or licensed (as of June 13, 1977) by the State of North Carolina as an architect, a general contractor, a plumbing or heating contractor, an electrical contractor, or a professional engineer to receive certification.
-The standard certificate shall authorize the person to practice as a qualified code enforcement official of the type and at the performance level determined by the Board to be appropriate, in accordance with 11 NCAC 08 .0706, in light of the applicant's education, training, and experience.
+The standard certificate shall authorize the person to practice as a qualified code-enforcement official of the type and at the performance level determined by the Board to be appropriate, in accordance with the rule in this Chapter specific to that area of code enforcement, in light of the applicant's education, training, and experience.

 Eff.
 January 15, 1980;